 The key to migrating to the cloud lies in applying a methodical approach that allows you to reduce your risk by balancing theoretical planning with the practical experience of pilots, leveraging resources more effectively and building your skills and knowledge base at the same time.

-In a programme of migration, the focus is not only on ensuring that migrated applications work effectively in the cloud, but on guaranteeing the continued end-to-end operation with every system and application in use in the newly-created target environment, whether in the hyper cloud, private cloud or on-premise.
+In a programme of migration, the focus is not only on ensuring that migrated applications work effectively in the cloud, but on guaranteeing the continued end-to-end operation with every system and application in use in the newly-created target environment, whether in the public cloud, private cloud or on-premise.

 To manage this undertaking its best to break the programme into governable phases that will allow early experiences to help drive the later decisions needed.

-- Migration – After the initial pilots, use an iterative process to follow the migration path based on the categorisation established in the previous phase.
+- Migration Execution – After the initial pilots, use an iterative process to follow the migration path based on the categorisation established in the previous phase.
 Adjust the priorities as needed.

 Building the expertise within your organisation